 How Does Renters Insurance Coverage Work?

-Renters insurance typically covers damage to your property, liability to others and loss of use of your rental home.
-Adding optional coverages can make your policy more comprehensive.
+Renters insurance covers damage to your property, liability to others and loss of use of your rental home.
+Adding optional coverages makes your policy more comprehensive.
 Here are the main types of renters insurance coverage:

 Coverage Type | Standard or Add-on | Coverage Details |